MarshTheBacca/Bond-Switch-Simulator/README.md

 ## Credit

-Credit must be given to [Oliver Whitaker](https://github.com/oliwhitg) for implementing LAMMPS and [David Ormrod Morley](https://github.com/dormrod) for the origial NetMC code.
+Credit must be given to [Oliver Whitaker](https://github.com/oliwhitg) for the concept of using LAMMPS and [David Ormrod Morley](https://github.com/dormrod) for the origial NetMC code.